dowdian/Dowdian.DNN.VaultApi/README.md

 Let's start things off with the signature key certificate.
 1. Create a new folder to store your certificates and their related files.
 1. Open a PowerShell window as an administrator and navigate to your new folder.
+(Keep it open when you're done, you'll need it again later.)
 1. Run the following command to create a self-signed signature key certificate in your current directory.
 This will cause Windows to ask you to enter a password three times across two dialogs.
 Leaving it blank is not an option:
     ```powershell
     makecert –r -n "cn=DnnVaultApiSignature" DnnVaultApiSignature.cer -sv DnnVaultApiSignature.pvk -b 05/30/2024 -e 06/30/2024 -len 4096